 The logo should never be rotated in any way, including on its side or upside down.
 It should appear right side up exactly as shown.
-However, the logo may be used with a vertical oriented so that the square with large A is above the district name.
+However, the logo may be used with a vertical orientation so that the square with large A is above the district name.
 The full district name must always be displayed.
-Use the logo preferrably in color, however, black is acceptable.
+Use the logo preferrably in color, however, solid black or white is acceptable.